 6. Fostering team collaboration in hiring

-While the perspectives of team members have to be valued, that perspective also has to be cultivated through a lens that makes clear the direction the interview should take and the scope of what they’re looking for.
+While the perspectives of team members have to be valued, that perspective also has to be cultivated through a lens that clarifies the direction the interview should take and the scope of what they’re looking for.

 If, for example, an interviewer is tasked with asking questions they may not know the answer to themselves, then their opinion on the candidate’s answer will likely not be helpful to the hiring manager.

-As such, try to avoid having people who are not experts ask questions they don’t know they answer to.
+As such, try to avoid having people ask questions they don’t know the answer to.
 If that can’t be avoided, then try to provide training on what a good answer looks like i.e. a few different variations of potential answers.

 You will need clearly defined goals for the questions being asked and scoring parameters for interviewers to use at each stage of the hiring process.

-This will not only help shape the interviewer’s perspective but help them translate their perceptions into consistent feedback and mitigate unconscious bias.
+This will help shape the interviewer’s perspective and help them translate their perceptions into consistent feedback and mitigate unconscious bias.

 “We have created a hiring ‘group,” says Weronika Niemczyk, Chief People Officer at technology company ABBYY.
 “As a candidate, you meet with different managers—one will interview you on technical skills, another on soft skills, maybe another on leadership skills or work style, and whether you’re a good culture fit.